-The device is arranged in four 128Mbit memory planes.
+The device is arranged in eight 128Mbit memory planes.
 Each plane contains 1,024 blocks and 528 byte page registers.
 This allows it to perform simultaneous page program and block erase by selecting one page or block from each plane.
-The block address map is configured so that multi-plane program/erase operations can be executed for every four sequential blocks.
+The block address map is configured so that multi-plane program/erase operations can be executed for every four sequential blocks by dividing the memory array into plane 0~3 or plane 4~7 separately.
+For example, multi-plane program/erase operations into plane 2,3,4 and 5 are prohibited